fholger/openvr_fsr/README.md

 in the lower resolution picture.
 The second step is a sharpening step to counter some of the blur introduced by the upscaling.

+### Notes about image quality

 Note that, unlike DLSS, FSR is *not* an anti-aliasing solution.
 Any aliasing and shimmering edges present in the original image will not be fixed by FSR.
-As such, the final image quality of FSR depends a lot on the particular game you are using it with.
+As such, the final image quality of FSR depends a lot on the particular game you are using it with. *AMD specifically advises that FSR should be used in conjunction with the highest-quality anti-aliasing setting a game has to offer.* In the case of VR games, that means enabling MSAA if it is available, or else TAA.
+You may also want to experiment with turning off any sort of post-processing effects in the games, as some of these should ideally run after FSR, but with this plugin will run before it and so may negatively affect the image quality.

 ### Installation instructions